When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 We caught your eye with the word “chocolate,” didn’t we!
 Chocolate is a symbol of love

 Chocolate is a symbol of love.
 And if you want to explore that association some more, visit the Maui Ku’ia Estate.

 This high-quality cacao farm and chocolate factory makes some very delicious hand-crafted chocolate.
 It’s Hawaii’s largest chocolate factory.

 On a chocolate tasting tour, learn all about the history of producing chocolate on Maui.
 Also sample different chocolates, from mango dark chocolate to cappuccino milk chocolate.

 If you’re a chocoholic, this is one of the best Maui tours for couples!

 Romantic Maui activities in a nutshell

-As a couple who’ve traveled to Maui together many, many times, we hope you’ve found this list of the 25 most romantic things to do in Maui for couples helpful!
+As a couple who’ve traveled to Maui many, many times, we hope you’ve found this list of the 31 most romantic things to do on Maui, Hawaii, helpful!

 Share the love for Maui and pin this post!